 We use these Strictly Necessary cookies to:

-Accepting these cookies is a condition of using the website, so if you prevent these cookies we can't guarantee your use of our website or how the security on our website will perform during your visit.
+Accepting these cookies is a condition of using the website, so if you prevent these cookies, you may not be able to use the site or its functionality, nor can we be certain that our site security controls will function properly or fully during your visit.

-“Performance” cookies collect information about how you use our website (e.g., which pages you visit, and if you experience any errors).
-These cookies do not collect any information that could identify you and are only used to help us improve how our website works, understand what interests our users, and measure how effective our advertising is.
+“Performance” cookies collect information about how you use our site (e.g., which pages you visit, and if you experience any errors).
+These cookies do not collect any information that could identify you and are used only to help us improve how our site works, understand what interests our users, and measure the effectiveness of our advertising.

 We use Performance cookies for:

 By using our site, you accept the use of “Performance” cookies.
-Accepting these cookies is a condition of using the website, so if you prevent them we cannot guarantee how our site will perform for you.
+Accepting these cookies is a condition of using the site, so if you prevent them we cannot guarantee how the site will perform for you.

 “Functionality” cookies are used to provide services or to remember settings to improve your visit.